bda-research/node-crawler/README.md

     maxConnections : 10,
     // This will be called for each crawled page callback : function (error, result, $) {
-        // $ is Cheerio by default, a lean implementation of core jQuery designed specifically for the server
+        // $ is Cheerio by default
+        //a lean implementation of core jQuery designed specifically for the server
         $('a').each(function(index, a) {
             var toQueueUrl = $(a).attr('href');
             c.queue(toQueueUrl);